InclusiveTechNU/v11/README.md

 V11 is a JavaScript library and code editor for building accessibility plugins, workflows, and applications.
 It is built on top of [V8](https://v8.dev/) and Node.JS to provide a lightweight and easy to learn interface for manipulating applications and accessibility APIs using the features you love from JavaScript, while also relieving you of cross-platform nightmares.

+*This is currently a developer preview of V11.
+We are planning a full launch in Fall 2020.*

 **Installing V11**

 To add V11 to an existing Node.JS project install using